University Dean, K-16 Initiatives

 Sharae D. Brown

-Sharae D. Brown is the Employer Partnerships Developer for the CUNY Early College Initiative, primarily supporting businesses, corporations, and non-profits in developing work-based learning opportunities in collaboration with seven 9-14 Early College & Career schools.
+Sharae D. Brown is the College Completion Specialist & Alumni Manager for the CUNY Early College Initiative.
+In this role, Sharae supports initiatives for CUNY Early College graduates as they transition to becoming fully matriculated college graduates.
+She works with ECI high schools, receiving colleges, and various partners to implement best practices and decrease challenges that may impede college success and degree completion.
 Prior to joining ECI Sharae was the Senior Project Manager for Graduate NYC, a citywide initiative that worked closely with CUNY, the NYC DOE, and nonprofits to help students transition to, persist in, and graduate from college.
 She has vast experience cultivating partners, managing grants, strengthening marketing and media engagement, and executing large events and professional development for organizations as diverse as CUNY, the New York State Health Foundation, The After-School Corporation (TASC now ExpandED), the South Bronx Overall Economic Development Corporation (SoBRO) and the YWCA of the City of New York.
 Sharae was an INROADS-NYC intern during three summers in college at her sponsoring company, Lord & Taylor and also began her career there as an Assistant Buyer.

 Sharae graduated with a Bachelors of Science in Marketing from Morgan State University and has a Masters of Public Administration from the City University of New York’s Baruch College School of Public Affairs where she was a National Urban Fellow.

-Senior Manager Youth Development and School Culture Initiates
+Senior Manager Youth Development and School Culture Initiatives

 At BuildOn she oversaw youth service, leadership development and education programs in 24 NYC public schools.
 She was the co-founder and co-artistic director of Collision Theory, a non-profit theatre company; she taught acting at several institutions, including the New Actors Workshop, Bard College, and New York University; and she freelanced as a director at regional and NYC theaters.
 She's additionally been a teaching artist in NYC public schools, where she developed and taught a variety of arts-integrated curricula and inquiry-based learning projects.
 She holds a BA in Women’s Studies and Political Science from Oberlin College, and is a graduate of the New Actors Workshop Conservatory.